Can I claim injury compensation if I signed a disclaimer?

-Such disclaimers can be misleading; they imply that the organiser has no liability for personal injury or death should they occur.
+Disclaimers like the above example are misleading as they imply that the organiser has no liability for personal injury or death should they occur.

-So what happens if an accident does occur?
+What happens if an accident does occur?

-This means their liability cannot be waived simply because they ask participants to sign a disclaimer stating they know there is a risk in taking part.
+This means liability cannot be waived, simply because they ask participants to sign a disclaimer stating they know there is a risk in taking part.

 Read the small print

 The following clause (or words to the same effect) should form part of any disclaimer: